cagostino/npcsh/README.md

 ## Macros

-While npcsh can decide the best tool to use based on the user's input, the user can also specify certain tools to use with a macro.
+While npcsh can decide the best option to use based on the user's input, the user can also execute certain actions with a macro.
 Macros are commands that start with a forward slash (/) and are followed (in some cases) by the relevant arguments for those macros.

 To learn about them from within the shell, type:
 ```npcsh
 npcsh> /help